How does one Become a Leader

 Step 4

-Once we receive your details our Group Scout Leader, Alys, will usually be in touch back pretty quickly to organise a meeting or chat on the phone.
+Once we receive your details our Group Scout Leader, will usually be in touch back pretty quickly to organise a meeting or chat on the phone.
 We will also invite you to attend meetings with the young people and leaders to give you some insight into what it is like!!

 Step 5